-The local layoff unit for employees includes all positions (including outstationed Headquarters positions) located with the Washington State Ferries.
+The local layoff unit for employees includes all positions (including out-stationed HQ positions) located with the Washington State Ferries.
 The local layoff unit for general service employees includes all general service and out-stationed Headquarters positions located within the Washington State Ferries.

-If no option is available within any of these local layoff units, the unit expands to include all positions (including out-stationed Headquarters positions) located in the Northwest Area layoff unit.
+If no option is available within any of these local layoff units, the unit expands to include all positions (including out-stationed HQ positions) located in the Northwest Area layoff unit.